Roote's Vision

 Another example: Education (in light blue) is a leading indicator of empires, just like reserve currency status (in dark blue) is a lagging indicator.

 Anecdotally, every successful adult is the result of teachers who believed and challenged them.
-Here are three examples of just fourth-grade teachers:
+Here are three examples of teachers, all in the fourth grade!

 Steve Jobs on his fourth-grade teacher, Mrs. Hill: